 |Cherwell, Evenlode, Thames, Windrush|

-First recorded in 1010 as Oxenfordscir, means the place for oxen to cross or ford for oxen.
+First recorded in 1010 as Oxenfordscir, meaning a place for oxen to cross or a ford for oxen.